wyu6609/movies-api/README.md

 # movies-api

-* personal practice session on Spring REST API building.
-A simple movie API service with SpringBoot and MongoDB
+* A simple movie API service with SpringBoot and MongoDB
 * Clone repo locally, maven clean and run

 ## Local Hosting Endpoints